Wabinab/xenoblade-chronicles-2/src/16_bringing_pyra_home.md

 She understood immediately.
 "Ahhhh, yes.
 Leave your friends... with me."

-"**Pyra, could you come along too?**"
+"**Pyra, could you come along too?**" He invited.

 That surprised her, "**Hm?
-O-o-of course!**"
+Oh, of course!**"

-Corinne to the rest of the group, "Right then, **come with me**, all of you!"
+Corinne wavered to the rest of the group, "Right then, **come with me**, all of you!"
 And she lead the rest to their homes, including Gramps.{{footnote: You may not see Gramps following in the video, but later on, you'll see Gramps gone.
 Just some minor bugs.}}

 ---

+===

 In front of the various tombstones, two of them close by each other, Rex stood in front, Pyra following behind.